 Q. How much do you pay for barns?

-A. This is the most common question, and up until about a year ago we had never paid for a barn.
+A. This is the most common question, and up until about two years ago, we had never paid for a barn.
 We had always offered our services in exchange for the material.
 This unfortunately changed about a year ago due to the influx of "fly by nighters" and "newcomers".
 The website Kijiji is responsible for this as property owners and the unemployed saw people advertising a piece of barn board on the internet for astronomical prices.
-The unemployed saw opportunity, and the owners felt cheated.
-The unemployed started knocking on doors and offering money for the barns, however at the end of the day they only took what they wanted and left a huge mess.
-We at Bored Barn noticed that we weren't getting the calls anymore and soon realized that we needed to change our practice just to get our foot in the door.
+The opportunists saw potential, and the owners felt cheated.
+The new salvagers started knocking on doors and offering money for the barns, however at the end of the day they only took what they wanted and left a huge mess.
+This still happens even with some more reputable companies.
+We at Bored Barn noticed that we weren't getting the calls anymore and soon realized that we needed to change our practice just to remain competitive.
 So.....we started buying barns.
 In doing so we realized that our slim profits had become even slimmer.
-Now about 16 months later the market has changed.
+Now about 24 months later the market has changed.
 The newcomers and fly by nighters have slowly disappeared, and we predict that by this time next year nobody will be buying barns any longer.

 If you have any questions, please send us an email.
 We would be happy to help